Origins Of the Mayans – Unusual Facts About Their Civilization

 However, these findings aren’t enough to dismiss the Olmec influence completely.
 There were a lot of similarities between religious practices of the Olmec and the Mayans, particularly the pyramids.
 The married couple and their team that lead the excavations in Ceibal believe that the findings tell us about a cultural shift that occurred sometime in 1,000 BC.
 Ceibal appears to be in the very center of this shift.
 We don’t yet know how far this shift has outreached, but what we do know is that the findings had made the origins of the Mayan civilization all the more interesting and complex.

-Also Check Out → Ancient Rome Inventions Still Used Today
+Also Check Out → Top 5 Ancient Languages That Are Still Alive And Spoken Today

 Political Structure